 There are constitutional questions about whether a state has jurisdiction over a writer who works only in another state and provides only material unrelated to the state claiming the requirement to register.
 I don’t consider the question finally settled, and the grant writer should obtain knowledgeable counsel to advise on the specifics of the situation.

-For more on charitable solicitation registration rules, check our (Ready Reference Pages: “Compliance Assessments Protect Charities”), or visit our store to register for our upcoming webinar on charitable solicitation on October 22, 2015.
+For more on charitable solicitation registration rules, check our (Ready Reference Pages: “Compliance Assessments Protect Charities”), or visit our store to to purchase the recorded version of our webinar State Charitable Solicitation Statutes: Everything You Wanted to Know But Were Afraid to Ask.